-Your decision to have surgery is only the beginning.
+Your decision to have general surgery is only the beginning.
 You and your doctor will also talk about how the procedure will be performed.
 Most surgeries can be performed several different ways.

 You may have the option to have the surgery performed conventionally or with a minimally invasive approach.
 Each choice has pros and cons for your particular situation.
 Discuss these with your surgeon.